Info For Camper Families

 Health and Safety

-Camp Beech Cliff strives to make camp a safe place for campers to spend their summer.
+Camp Beech Cliff strives to make camp a safe place – both physically and emotionally – for campers to spend their summer.
 We work hard to minimize risks and to educate campers about the differences between healthy and reckless risk-taking.
 We also train our staff to focus on how to prevent incidents and injuries and what to do when they occur.
 All staff members working with campers are certified, at a minimum, in Basic First Aid and CPR/defibrillator (we have two defibrillators on site).
-Camp’s Health Center is supervised by a Registered Nurse, or, in the event of her/his absence, by an EMT or Wilderness First Responder.
+The camp’s Health Center is supervised by a Camp Medic, who is an EMT, Wilderness First Responder, Registered Nurse or Physician’s Assistant.

 Accidents and Emergencies

-All on-site program areas have immediate radio communication capabilities with the office and the Camp Nurse.
+All on-site program areas have immediate radio communication capabilities with the office and Camp Medic.
 Most accidents at camp are minor (scrapes, cuts, bruises, etcetera) and do not prevent a camper from continuing his/her day at camp after receiving basic First Aid.
-If the Camp Nurse determines that a camper needs immediate medical attention that cannot be provided at camp, the camper will be taken either to the Emergency Room at Mount Desert Island Hospital in Bar Harbor or to the office of Dr. Kuffler (our camp doctor) in Southwest Harbor.
-Parents will be notified immediately, and a camp staff member will remain with the camper until a parent arrives.
-Additionally, if a camper simply needs to go home for the day, parents will be notified.
+If the Camp Medic determines that a camper needs immediate medical attention that cannot be provided at camp, the camper will be taken either to the Emergency Room at Mount Desert Island Hospital in Bar Harbor or to the office of the camp physician in Southwest Harbor.
+Parents or guardians will be notified immediately, and a camp staff member will remain with the camper until a parent arrives.
+Additionally, if a camper simply needs to go home for the day, parents or guardians will be notified.

-All off-site programs and all camp vehicles have first aid and safety equipment with them, and information on how to deal with emergency situations.
-Camper health forms (with emergency contact information) are kept on file at the health center in the main office where the Camp Nurse is based.
-Medical information is kept private at all times and is protected under Federal HIPAA regulations (forms are locked in Health Center).
+All off-site programs and all camp vehicles have first aid and safety equipment along with information on how to deal with emergency situations.
+Camper health forms (with emergency contact information) are kept on file at the health center.
+Medical information is kept private and is protected under Federal HIPAA regulations.

 Behavioral Expectations & Discipline

 Camp Beech Cliff strives to provide a safe environment, both physically and emotionally, for everyone in camp.
 Camp Beech Cliff emphasizes respect within all aspects of our program.
-We will be pro-active in teaching, modeling, and reinforcing respect at every opportunity.
-It will start with our communication with the parents, continue with every contact with our campers, and will then be reinforced by every staff member.
-Our intention is to make camp a safe and enjoyable experience for all concerned.
+We will be pro-active in teaching, modeling, and reinforcing respect CBC has a strong reputation for working with challenging behaviors.

-Certain behaviors are never tolerated, such as violent language or acts, inappropriate language or acts, and any behavior that we believe may endanger a camper or staff member, either physically or emotionally.
+If you choose to send your camper here, you are putting your trust in our protocols and practices for responding to challenging situations in an effort to help each camper grow individually as well as keep camp a positive experience for the rest of the campers.
 Most of the time campers just need a reminder or a gentle redirection.
-Should the camper persist with behavior that is unsafe, dishonest, uncooperative, or disruptive, he or she may be removed from the group and given the opportunity to talk things over with the Camp Director.
+Should the camper persist with behavior that is unsafe, dishonest, uncooperative, or disruptive, he or she may be removed from the group and given the opportunity to talk things over with the Camp Director or Camper Support Specialist.

 We will do our best to listen to campers’ needs and feelings when discipline issues arise.
 We do not, however, have the resources to work with children one-on-one for extended periods of time.
 Depending on the situation, the following steps will be taken: